Skip to content

 Easy Specialists

 The easy lane is the higher-level, opinionated path for project-local agents.
-It is built on three project-local objects: the specialist (the source definition), the optional easy profile (reusable birth-time launch configuration over one specialist), and the instance (the running managed agent).
-Specialists alone are enough for one-off setups; easy profiles add persistent launch context when the same specialist needs the same recurring --name, --workdir, mailbox, or auth lane each time.
+It is built on three project-local objects: the specialist (the source definition), the optional project profile (reusable birth-time launch configuration over one specialist), and the instance (the running managed agent).
+Specialists alone are enough for one-off setups; project profiles add persistent launch context when the same specialist needs the same recurring --name, --workdir, mailbox, or auth lane each time.

 When to Use Each Easy-Lane Object